rage/ohjelmointi-22/data/osa-3/4-omat-funktiot.md

 <sample-output>

-Parametrien summa on 3
+Parametrien 1 ja 2 summa on 3
-Parametrien summa on 140
+Parametrien 130 ja 10 summa on 140

 </sample-output>